bdunford/woden/README.md

 # Woden
 Just a python utility framework for helping with some common tasks.
-Some things in here where pointless, others have proven to be useful.
+Some things in here are pointless, others have proven to be useful.